 Finding Halal Food Around Town

-As a Muslim, I only eat poultry and meat/lamb that are halal.
-Halal means that it is permissible and is slaughtered according to the Islamic Sharia.
-Back in Tallahassee, it was really difficult to locate places that sold Halal food.
-My options limited themselves to only four restaurants, tops.
-So, whenever I wanted to cook something at home, I would order my meat from an authorized website.
-It sells all kinds of Halal food including pizza, frankfurters, steaks, ribs, chicken, beef, and turkey.
+As a Muslim, I only eat poultry and meat/lamb that are halal which means that it is slaughtered according to the Islamic Sharia.
+Back in Tallahassee, it was really difficult to locate places that sold halal food and I was limited to only four restaurants, tops.
+So, whenever I wanted to cook something at home, I would order my meat from Midamar Halal.
+It sells all kinds of halal food including pizza, frankfurters, steaks, ribs, chicken, beef, and turkey.
 Their high-quality food comes frozen, in great quality, and shipped to my apartment complex.
-This website is www.midamarhalal.com.

-Moreover, the Zabinah app assisted me in locating restaurants that sold halal food.
-This app offered a list of various restaurants nearby, according to the parameters.
+Zabinah app also assisted me in locating restaurants that sold halal food.
+This offered a list of suitable restaurants nearby.
 What makes this app so great is that it offers reasons why a restaurant is on the halal list.
 For example, one restaurant is halal because its owners are Muslims.
 Other places may be on the halal list just because of verbal assurance from staff or the halal sign in the diner.
-The app also offers several cuisines that the user can choose from.
+The app also offers several cuisines from which the user can choose.

-For about 15 months, I saw the streets of Tallahassee from the view of the back seat’s window.
+For about 15 months, I saw the streets of Tallahassee from a back-seat window.
 I didn’t own a car.
 The College of Education was only a three-minute walk from where I lived.
 I didn’t think I needed a car.
-Whenever I wanted to go grocery shopping or to the mall, I called a cab for transportation.
-Throughout the year while I lived in Tally, I spent a lot of money on taxis so I could get around.
+Whenever I wanted to go grocery shopping or to the mall, I called a cab.
+For the year I lived in Tally, I spent a lot on taxis to get around.

-Coming from such a small country, Kuwait, the number of places that you can actually visit is limited.
-In comparison, the United States is filled with adventurous places and an endless number of areas where you can visit to explore, have fun, and even hang out.
-Whenever I had a break from the university, like during Thanksgiving or others, I made sure that I explored a new state.
+Coming from such a small country, Kuwait, the number of places you can actually visit is limited.
+In comparison, the United States has an almost endless number of areas to explore, have fun, and even hang out.
+Whenever I had a break from the university, like during Thanksgiving or other events, I made sure to explore a new state.
 I had the opportunity to visit New York on New Year’s Eve.
-I went to Virginia, Washington D.C, and flew to Chicago and California.
-Plus, I even visited multiple cities within Florida like Tampa and Orlando.
+I also went to Virginia, Washington D.C, and flew to Chicago and California.
+Plus, And I also travelled around Florida and took in Tampa and Orlando.

 Wonderful Experiences Abroad

-Each place I went to offered a wonderful experience.
+Everywhere I visited offered its own wonderful experience.
 I wish I had had much more time to explore even more of the United States.
 My advice to you is to take advantage of your time while you’re studying abroad.
-Be a wanderlust and broaden your horizons by seeing as much as you can.
-After all, “The best education I have ever received was through travel,” – Lisa Ling.
-Studying abroad at FSU gave me this opportunity to see new attractions and embrace new cultures.
+Embrace your wanderlust and broaden your horizons by seeing as much as you can.
+After all, according to CNN’s Lisa Ling; “The best education I have ever received was through travel.”.
+Studying abroad at FSU gave me an opportunity to see new attractions and embrace new cultures.

-4. Don’t Pack Your Whole Closet, Avoid the Overweight Fees!
+4. Don’t Pack Your Whole Closet to Avoid the Overweight Fees

-I still remember the humungous suitcase that I took with me on my journey to study abroad.
+I still remember the humongous suitcase that I took with me on my journey to study abroad.
 It actually took two bags to get here: a carry-on and a backpack for my essentials.
 I felt so overwhelmed with the idea of living abroad for the first time in my life that I practically packed my whole closet.
-I took winter clothes, from parkas to scarves, to summer clothes like flip flops, practically everything that you can think of.
+So I took winter clothes, from parkas to scarves, to summer clothes like flip flops, practically everything that you can imagine.

 Studying Abroad at FSU

-I advise you to pack light and to avoid the overweight fees.
-It’s true that at some point when you’re packing you’ll feel that you will need to take your whole closet with you but just try to limit yourself.
+I advise you to pack light and avoid the overweight fees.
+It’s true that at some point when you’re packing you’ll feel that you will need to take your whole closet but just try to limit yourself.
 Anything that you might need is available in the States.
-If you’re studying in a small town where many brands are not available, you can enjoy the luxury of shopping online.
-Whenever I felt bored, and I needed a new item, I instantly went online and ordered something for myself.
+If you’re studying in a small town where many brands are unavailable, you can enjoy the luxury of shopping online.
+Whenever I felt bored, and I needed a new item, I instantly went online and ordered something .
 So, my advice to you is to focus on the journey itself and to try to avoid packing all of your clothes from your home country.

 5. Stereotypes of Studying Abroad at FSU

 My experience living abroad in Tally taught me that television or the news presents only a fraction of reality.
-Just like how people come in different shapes and colors, they also have different perspectives and interests and they are all beautiful.
+Just as people come in all different shapes and colors, they also have different perspectives and interests – and they are all beautiful.
 Living abroad in Tallahassee made me realize that you will only truly understand a certain culture and its people when you are actually living among them.
-My advice is to always have a welcoming heart and to mentally accept and welcome people’s differences as they are all dazzling.
-It is also important to note that being a Muslim and wearing a Hijab didn’t make me feel like an outcast or different from my non-Muslim friends, like how many situations are when they are presented on the news.
+Always have a welcoming heart and welcome people’s differences as they are all dazzling.
+It is also important to note that being a Muslim and wearing a Hijab didn’t make me feel like an outcast or different from my non-Muslim friends, despite how that is presented on the news.

 I Felt Accepted and Welcomed by Classmates

 On the contrary, I felt accepted and welcomed by my classmates and professors as if I was one of their own.
 I am forever grateful for the welcoming hearts of FSU’s faculty members and classmates for making me feel safe.
-The positive and welcoming vibes were even shown in every city and state that I visited.
+I found those positive and welcoming vibes in every city and state I visited.
 Although some people are bad and have their own false stereotypes, there is also some good in this world.
-Therefore, never generalize and assume that all people are the same — black out the stereotype and interact with everyone!
+Therefore, never generalize and assume that all people are the same — block out the prejudice and interact with everyone.